KSP2Community/PatchManagerDocs/Writerside/topics/How-to-Use-the-Stage-System.md

 # Stages
 <show-structure for="chapter,procedure" depth="2"/>

+> This is going to be added in Patch Manager 0.5.0, it is currently not out
+>
+{style="note"}

 Patch Manager implicitly orders your patches into something called "stages", which are distinct temporal steps for when your patch will run in relation to others.
 A stage is essentially a name, with a list of relations to their location in time compared to other stages, either "before" certain stages, or "after" other stages.